MohammadJamali/NeutronGeneralAPI/README.md

 2. ModelAction: {Create, Read, Update, Delete, Relate}
 3. Validator: Type of validator class

-as an example if you write something like `[ModelPermission (HttpRequestMethod.Get, ModelAction.Read, typeof (FreeForAllValidator))]` for class A, clients only can send a HttpGet request with Read action to NG-API. when NG-API engine receive this request, it will try to determine whether this request is valid for requested resource or not, if it was a valid request, then it will try to verify the authenticity of the request, this will achieve with Validator.
+as an example if you write something like `[ModelPermission (HttpRequestMethod.Get, ModelAction.Read, typeof (FreeForAllValidator))]` for class A, clients only can send a HttpGet request with Read action to NG-API. when NG-API engine receives this request, it will try to determine whether this request is valid for requested resource or not, if it was a valid request, then it will try to verify the authenticity of the request, this will achieve with Validator.

 What is Validator ?

-Validator is a class which must implemet IAccessChainValidator<TRelation> interface and `Validate` will be called by engine whenever needed!
+Validator is a class which must implement IAccessChainValidator<TRelation> interface and `Validate` will be called by engine whenever needed!
    If request fail to pass any validation with success, it will result query rejection with a bad request error!

 * Anything except 'true' considered as error message ...

-For example this validator dosen't even care about who ask this query or what is requested resource type! `FreeForAllValidator` says allow everything to every one
+For example, this validator doesn't even care about who ask this query or what is requested resource type! `FreeForAllValidator` says to allow everything to everyone.
 ```
 public class FreeForAllValidator : IAccessChainValidator<Object> {
         public dynamic Validate(